 The black for the accent wall is also Valspar and is eggshell Dark Kettle Black (4011-2).

 All in all this project didn’t cost me anything because:

 - I had the black wall vinyl (I have a huge stash of all colors)

 - I had a Lowes gift card from Christmas to buy the paint

-- I had the star chandelier, which is an old Pier1 candle holder (click HERE to see it in its original state in my 2012 Christmas tour).
+- I had the star chandelier, which is an old Pier1 candle holder.
 I had recently rub-n-buffed it gold.
 All I had to do yet is paint the pendant part gold to match the star and hang it over the light bulb.

-It’s a classic work with what you have project since I also had the owl already.
-Do you remember my H&M dishtowel canvas art (click HERE to see)?
+It’s a classic work with what you have project for me since I also had the owl already.
+Do you remember my H&M dishtowel canvas art?
 That’s what it is and it looks so much better there.

 I retired the cardboard deer head for now.
 I had him for almost 5 years and I felt it was time to stash him away.

 And here, just as a reminder to show you what the hallway looked like before:

 Some interesting facts and meanings about cross illustrations like this: